wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     (3) If an amended licence is issued, the licence holder must immediately return the old licence and any old certified copies of the licence to the Licensing Authority.

-    (4) A licensed secondhand dealer and pawnbroker commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to comply with subsection (1) or subsection (3).
+    (4) A licensed secondhand dealer and pawnbroker commits an offence, and is liable on conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to comply with subsection (1) or subsection (3).

     Compare: 1908 No 141 s 8; 1963 No 10 s 7

+    Section 17(4): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 18 Licences not transferable, except to temporary licence holder